Best listening experience is on Chrome, Firefox or Safari. Subscribe to Federal Drive’s daily audio interviews on Apple Podcasts or PodcastOne.

 Another one is an acknowledgement that the government doesn’t need to build its own IT systems any more.

 “There are commercial systems that exist that can help us drive better processes in government because those commercial solutions already have incorporated so many of those best practices that exist in industry,” she said at the summit.
 “The second one is one size doesn’t fit all.
-Hopefully, the new strategy really does give every agency the opportunity to declare some level of success, whether it’s through the participation of standards or through the adoption of existing services, and the goal will point out what those are, or whether it’s thinking through the plant to adopt new centralized services.”
+Hopefully, the new strategy really does give every agency the opportunity to declare some level of success, whether it’s through the participation of standards or through the adoption of existing services, and the goal will point out what those are, or whether it’s thinking through the plan to adopt new centralized services.”

 The third piece to the strategy is competition is key and the government needs to be smarter buyer.
 Angerman said both of these factors came through clearly in the market research the USSM office did over the last year or so.